-Cheap hotels in Florida are available outside peak periods, which are Easter, half-term and summer school holidays.
-Cheap hotel rates are offered in the winter too.
-Budget hotel chains noted for cleanliness, consistency and value include Microtel Inns (www.microtel.com) and Motel 6 (www.motel6.com).
-Mid-range chains that score high marks in surveys include Holiday Inn Express (www.hiexpress.com), Hampton Inns (www.hamptoninn.com) and LaQuinta Inns (www.lq.com).
-Almost all international upscale and luxury chains can be found in Florida, in addition to unique destination hotels such as the legendary Fontainebleau (www.biltmorehotel.com) in Miami Beach (www.fontainebleau.com), Biltmore in Coral Gables and The Breakers (www.thebreakers.com) on Palm Beach.
+Outside peak periods, which include Easter, half term and summer school holidays, you can often find hotel rates for a much cheaper price in Florida.
+Microtel Inns (www.microtel.com) and Motel 6 (www.motel6.com) are two budget hotel chains noted especially for their cleanliness, consistency and value.
+Holiday Inn Express (www.hiexpress.com), Hampton Inns (www.hamptoninn.com) and La Quinta Inns (www.Iq.com) are a few mid-range chains that often score high marks in surveys.
+Almost all international luxury chains can be found in Florida along with unique destination hotels, such as the legendary Fontainebleau on Miami Beach (www.fontainebleau.com), the Biltmore in Coral Gables (www.biltmorehotel.com) and The Breakers on Palm Beach (www.thebreakers.com).

-Orlando has a much more widespread offering of hotels, especially south of the city along International Drive, near Disney World in Lake Buena Vista, and along US highway 192 in Kissimmee.
+Orlando, in comparison to the other cities, generally has a much more widespread offering of hotels, especially south of the city along International Drive, near Disney World in Lake Buena Vista and along US Route 192 in Kissimmee.